 - a) Documentation in a language other than English or French must be accompanied by an official translation.
 All applicants, especially those who are submitting academic documents from other countries, should be aware that assessment of academic standing by OISE/UT is for admissions purposes only.
-The Ontario College of Teachers is not obliged to accept our assessment of your academic background and will make its own evaluation for certification purposes. - b) Applicants who receive an offer of admission to the OISE/UT initial teacher education program will be required to submit satisfactory evidence of freedom from tuberculosis (required by the Ontario College of Teachers) before registration.
-See page 4 for details. - c) Police record screening is required for certification by the Ontario College of Teachers.
-See pages 3 4 for details. - d) Applicants to the Ontario College of Teachers must write and pass the Ontario Teacher Qualifying Test.
+The Ontario College of Teachers is not obliged to accept our assessment of your academic background and will make its own evaluation for certification purposes. - b) Criminal record screening is required for certification by the Ontario College of Teachers.
+See pages 3 - 4 for details. - c) Under regulations concerning teacher certification in Ontario, applicants to the Ontario College of Teachers must pass a qualifying assessment for entry to the profession.
 See page 4 for details.